elibenporat/learn-to-code-rust-baseball/articles/04 - Describing Data.md

-# Learn To Code With Rust and Baseball - Chapter 4 : De-serialization
+# Learn To Code With Rust and Baseball - Chapter 4 : Describing Data

 ## Review